CacherApp/cacher-run-server/README.md

 Properties:

-- `runDir` - The fully resolved path to `~/.cacher/run`.
+- `runDir` - The fully-resolved path to `~/.cacher/run`.
 - `baseFilename` - The filename without the file extension.
-This is necessary sometimes to execute the binary.
+This is sometimes necessary to execute the binary.
 (i.e. `java "${args.baseFilename}"`)

 ### Testing your changes

 #### With built-in server on Cacher's Desktop Client

-1. Stop the built-in server.
+1. Stop the built-in server (if running).

 ![Stop Run Server](images/stop-run-server.png)

-2. Make the necessary changes to `~/.cacher/run-server.config.js`.
+2. Make your changes to `~/.cacher/run-server.config.js`.

 3. Start the built-in server again.

 ![Start Run Server](images/start-run-server.png)

+#### Debugging

+If you run into issues with the server not starting or if your file handler does not perform as you expected, debug the problem via the log file at `~/.cacher/logs/run-server.log`.

 #### With standalone server